 New rules to protect our marine environment

 Marine pests and diseases brought in on vessel hulls (biofouling) can cause significant harm to New Zealand's marine biodiversity and its fishing and aquaculture industries.
 To manage this risk, MPI has brought in new requirements for biofouling on vessels arriving in New Zealand.
-These become mandatory in May 2018.
+These rules require all vessels to arrive in New Zealand with a 'clean hull'.
+Complying with the rules is voluntary until May 2018.
+Until then, MPI continues to take action on vessels that pose a severe biofouling risk.

 Requirements are set out in the Craft risk management standard (CRMS) for biofouling on vessels arriving to New Zealand.